hydroflame521/StateFarmClient/README.md

 |Whisk(Melee) ![melee](https://cdn.discordapp.com/attachments/898816619344699436/1188362823433191516/latest.png)     |very close range|lock on with aimbot, follow them and spam whisk while jumping around erratically|
 |Grenades  ![nade](https://cdn.discordapp.com/attachments/898816619344699436/1188362881604005938/latest.png)     |no use with aimbot|damage ememies at hard to reach locations (or just make them go away)|

 - _**Use lists tab to even further customise the client**_: use blacklist if you're teaming with someone and whitelist if someone talks smack in chat about you.
--  _**Use ESP to reveal all player locations**_: ESP can allow you to see know player locations, even when they are behind walls/obstacles
+- _**Use ESP and Chams to reveal all player locations**_: ESP can allow you to see know player locations, even when they are behind walls/obstacles.
 - _**Use Ammo/Grenade ESP to reveal all resource locations**_: Make sure you are never short on resources.
-- _**Proximity ESP**_: use it to gather more info about opponent's distance with you
+- _**Proximity ESP**_: Use it to gather more info about opponent's distance with you.
-- _**Prediction**_: use prediction to greatly enhance aimbot accuracy
+- _**Prediction**_: Use prediction to greatly enhance aimbot accuracy.
-- _**Lock On**_: use this feature to prevent aimbot from switching targets
+- _**Lock On**_: Use this feature to prevent aimbot from switching targets.

 # [](https://github.com/Hydroflame522/StateFarmClient/blob/main/README.md#ban-circumvention)Ban Circumvention :